On Observables in a Dark Matter-Clustering Quintessence System: Consistency relations for clustering quintessence

-\noi In this section we follow the notation of \cite{Assassi:2012zq},\cite{Horn:2014rta}.
-Consistency conditions (hereafter \textit{ccs}) stem from a residual gauge symmetry of the action or the equations of motion (eom) of a physical system.
+\noi In this section we shall adopt the notation of \cite{Assassi:2012zq},\cite{Horn:2014rta}.
+Consistency relations (hereafter CRs) stem from a residual gauge symmetry of the action or the equations of motion (eom) of a physical system.
 Although certain gauges, such as unitary gauge, are known to completely fix diffeomorphism (diff) invariance, the fact that such fixing is complete is strictly true only for diffs that vanish at spatial infinity.
-Indeed, the residual gauge symmetry \textit{ccs} rely upon is that of diffs that do not vanish at infinity \cite{Weinberg:2003sw}.\\ One may derive non-trivial \textit{ccs} when the soft mode characterizing any squeezed limit transforms non-linearly under the residual diff.
-In the context of Large Scale Structure, using the fluid treatment for pure dark matter dynamics, one may show that the system eom posses a time dependent symmetry under which the velocity potential $\pi$ and the Newtonian potential $\Phi$ transform non-linearly \cite{Kehagias:2013yd,Peloso:2013zw},\cite{Horn:2014rta}.
+Indeed, the residual gauge symmetry CRs rely upon is that of diffs that do not vanish at infinity \cite{Weinberg:2003sw}.\\ One may derive non-trivial CRs when the soft mode characterizing any squeezed limit transforms non-linearly under the residual diff.
+In the context of large scale structure, using the fluid treatment for pure dark matter dynamics, one may show that the system equations possess a time dependent symmetry under which the velocity potential $\pi$ and the Newtonian potential $\Phi$ transform non-linearly \cite{Kehagias:2013yd,Peloso:2013zw},\cite{Horn:2014rta}.
 It follows that the effect of a long mode $\pi_L$ on $n$ short modes corresponds to the action of a residual gauge-symmetry on the observable made up by the corresponding n-point function and can, as such, be gauged away.
-This often translates into a suppressed signal for the squeezed n+1-correlator. \\ The mere requirement that the eom are invariant under a residual diff is not enough to guarantee that the \textit{ccs} (at least in their standard formulation), are in place.
-Following e.g. \cite{Horn:2014rta} one may list three main necessary conditions:\\ - Symmetry of the action (eom) under the residual diff;\\ - Single-clockness: the transformation of an array of $n$ hard modes is mapped to the presence of one soft mode;\\ - Adiabaticity: the eom of the gauge parameter describing the residual diff mimics that of a long physical mode.\\ Our reduced system will put these requirements to the test.
-To clarify the picture and set the stage for generalizations, we report the full system in Eq.(\ref{full}) below, in the approximation already in use in \cite{Sefusatti:2011cm} (see also \cite{Anselmi:2011ef}) and in the Newtonian limit:
+This often translates into a suppressed signal for the squeezed n+1-correlator. \\ The mere requirement that the eom are invariant under a residual diff is not enough to guarantee that the CRs (at least in their standard formulation) are in place.
+Following e.g. \cite{Horn:2014rta} one may list three main necessary conditions:\\ - Symmetry of the action (eom) under the residual diff;\\ - Single-clockness: the transformation of an array of $n$ hard modes is mapped to the presence of \textit{one} soft mode;\\ - Adiabaticity: the eom of the gauge parameter describing the residual diff ought to mimic that of a long physical mode.\\ Our reduced system satisfies these requirements.
+To clarify the picture and set the stage for generalizations, we report the full system in Eq.(\ref{fullm}-\ref{fullP}) below, in the approximation already in use in \cite{Sefusatti:2011cm}, \cite{Anselmi:2011ef} and in the Newtonian limit.
+For dark matter, we have